masikh/coord_generator/README.md

 # coord_generator

-A simple coord generator class for deriving coord given a key.
+A simple coord generator class for deriving coords given a key.